Introduction to II Timothy

-I have already provided introductory information on Paul the Apostle and Timothy the young evangelist in the first chapter of the book on I Timothy.
+I have already provided introductory information on Paul the Apostle and Timothy the young evangelist in the first chapter of this book.
 In that section I reviewed the time and circumstances of Paul's first letter to Timothy as well as the relationship and special bond between these two servants of God (they were like father and son).
 The nature of their relationship, however, really shines through in this second letter.

 In Paul's first letter he advised Timothy on the topics of church organization, leadership roles and how to deal with teachers who were attempting to replace the gospel with a new teaching derived from a mix of ideas taken from mystery religions, Greek philosophies, Jewish law as well as Christianity to produce a "Gnostic (knowledge) gospel."
 In reality this super-gospel threatened the faith and stability of the church, not to mention Paul's credibility as an Apostle and Timothy's position as a teacher sent by Paul.